nasa-gibs/worldview/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

-_Put an `x` in the boxes that apply.
-You can also fill these out after creating the PR.
+_Please review the items below.
 If you're unsure about any of them, don't hesitate to ask.
 We're here to help!
 This is simply a reminder of what we are going to look for before merging your code._

-- [ ] I have read the [CONTRIBUTING](https://github.com/nasa-gibs/worldview/blob/master/.github/CONTRIBUTING.md) doc
+- I have read the [CONTRIBUTING](https://github.com/nasa-gibs/worldview/blob/master/.github/CONTRIBUTING.md) doc
-- [ ] I have added necessary documentation (if applicable)
+- I have added necessary documentation (if applicable)
-- [ ] I have added tests that prove my fix is effective or that my feature works (if applicable)
+- I have added tests that prove my fix is effective or that my feature works (if applicable)
-- [ ] Any dependent changes have been merged and published in downstream modules (if applicable)
+- Any dependent changes have been merged and published in downstream modules (if applicable)

 ## Further comments